iossifovlab/gpf/userdocs/getting_started.rst

 Install Spark
 +++++++++++++

-After creating a GPF environmet you should have Java JDK 8 installed into your environment.
+After creating a GPF environment, you should have Java JDK 8 installed in your environment.
 Since Apache Spark runs on Java JDK 8, please verify your version of Java JDK: